-Manwë and the hour in which he came to Taniquetil, thinking in the madness of his rage and grief that had he been at Formenos his strength would have availed more than to be slain also, as Melkor had purposed.
-Then Fëanor ran from the Ring of Doom, and fled into the night; for his father was dearer to him than the Light of Valinor or the peerless works of his hands: and who among sons. of fear that the Darkness should swallow the last rays of the understand fully what had befallen, they perceived that Melkor had called upon some aid that came from beyond Arda, The Silmarils had passed away, and all one it may seem whether Fëanor had said vea or nay to Yayanna: vet had he said vea at the first, before the tidings came from Formenos, it may be that his after deeds would have been other than they were.
+Then Fëanor rose, and lifting up his hand before Manwë he cursed Melkor, naming him Morgoth, the Black Foe of the World; and by that name only was he known to the Eldar ever after.
+And he cursed also the summons of Manwë and the hour in which he came to Taniquetil, thinking in the madness of his rage and grief that had he been at Formenos his strength would have availed more than to be slain also, as Melkor had purposed.
+Then Fëanor ran from the Ring of Doom, and fled into the night; for his father was dearer to him than the Light of Valinor or the peerless works of his hands; and who among sons, of Elves or of Men, have held their fathers of greater worth?

+Many there grieved for the anguish of Fëanor, but his loss was not his alone; and Yavanna wept by the mound, in fear that the Darkness should swallow the last rays of the Light of Valinor for ever.
+For though the Valar did not yet understand fully what had befallen, they perceived that Melkor had called upon some aid that came from beyond Arda.
+The Silmarils had passed away, and all one it may seem whether Fëanor had said yea or nay to Yavanna; yet had he said yea at the first, before the tidings came from Formenos, it may be that his after deeds would have been other than they were.
 But now the doom of the Noldor drew near.

 Meanwhile Morgoth escaping from the pursuit of the Valar came to the wastes of Araman.
-This land lav northward between the Mountains of the Pelóri and the Great Sea, as Avathar lay to the south; but Araman was a wider land and between the shores and the mountains were barren plains, ever colder as the Ice drew nearer.
+This land lay northward between the Mountains of the Pelóri and the Great Sea, as Avathar lay to the south; but Araman was a wider land, and between the shores and the mountains were barren plains, ever colder as the Ice drew nearer.
 Through this region Morgoth and Ungoliant passed in haste, and so came through the great mists of Oiomúrë to the Helcaraxë, where the strait between Araman and Middle-earth was filled with grinding ice; and he crossed over, and came back at last to the north of the Outer Lands.
 Together they went on, for Morgoth could not elude Ungoliant, and her cloud was still about him, and all her eyes were upon him; and they came to those lands that lay north of the Firth of Drengist.
-Now Morgoth was drawing near to the ruins of Angband, where his great western stronghold had been; and Ungoliant perceived his hope. and knew that here he would seek to escape from her, and she staved him, demanding that he fulfil his promise.
+Now Morgoth was drawing near to the ruins of Anghand, where his great western stronghold had been; and Ungoliant perceived his hope, and knew that here he would seek to escape from her, and she stayed him, demanding that he fulfil his promise.

 'Blackheart!' she said.
 'I have done thy bidding.
-But I hunger still."
+But I hunger still.'

 'What wouldst thou have more?' said Morgoth.
 'Dost thou desire all the world for thy belly?
-I did not yow to give thee that.
+I did not vow to give thee that.
 I am its Lord.'

-'Not so much.' said Ungoliant.
+'Not so much,' said Ungoliant.
 'But thou hast a great treasure from Formenos; I will have all that.
-Yea, with both hands thou shalt give it'.
-Then perforce Morgoth surrendered to her the gems that he bore with him, one by one and grudgingly; and she devoured them, and their beauty perished from the world.
+Yea, with both hands thou shalt give it.'